cimentadaj/DIGCLASS/README.md

   - [X] ISCO88 to ISCO88COM
   - [X] ISCO88 to ISCO08
   - [X] ISCO88 to ISCO68
-  - [X] ISCO88COM to ESEC - 3 digits
+  - [X] ISCO88COM to ESEC - ISCO88COM must be 3 digits
-  - [X] ISCO88COM to ESEC-MP - 3 digits
+  - [X] ISCO88COM to ESEC-MP - ISCO88COM must be 3 digits
-  - [X] ISCO88COM to MSEC - 3 digits
+  - [X] ISCO88COM to MSEC - ISCO88COM must be 3 digits

 * **ISCO08**
   - [X] ISCO08 to ISCO88
   - [X] ISCO08 to ISEI
   - [X] ISCO08 to SIOPS
   - [X] ISCO08 to OESCH16
-  - [X] ISCO08 to ESEC - 3 digits
+  - [X] ISCO08 to ESEC - ISCO08 must be 3 digits
+  - [X] ISCO08 to ESEC - ISCO08 must be 2 digits
-  - [X] ISCO08 to ESEC-MP - 3 digits
+  - [X] ISCO08 to ESEC-MP - ISCO08 must be 3 digits
-  - [X] ISCO08 to MSEC - 3 digits
+  - [X] ISCO08 to MSEC - ISCO08 must be 3 digits
   - [X] ISCO08 to Microclasses

 * **Extras**